This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Ride Safer Travel Vest XS fit to child

-Speaking of curious fingers, let’s meet our adorable XS vest model: my 3.5yo nephew.
+On the topic of curious fingers, let’s meet our second adorable XS vest model: my 3.5yo nephew – these photos were taken a few years ago, and you’ll see above that he’s now comfortably modeling the size small.
 At 3 he was 37.5″ and 33.5lbs – exactly average for height and just a little above average for weight.
 In these photos he was probably around 39″ and 35lbs – nearing the top end of the size range for XS.

 He juuuuust fit into the XS (right) and the crotch strap was very helpful for keeping the vest low with the lap panel on the tops of his thighs.
 By contrast, the small was so baggy through the shoulders that when he was fed up with modeling he slid his tiny shoulders through and pulled the whole thing down.